Udaykir02/GDP_Group-3/UseCase Iteration 2.md

 3. When products on their wishlist go on sale or are restocked, users are notified.

 **Results:** Customers' shopping experience is improved by the opportunity to create a wishlist of items they want and get updates about it.

+### Use Case 9: Search Capabilities

+**Objective:** Create a comprehensive search function that offers autocomplete recommendations to expedite the process of finding the right product.

+**Interactions:**

+1. Users find products fast with the help of autocomplete suggestions when using the search tool.

+2. Search results are refined using filters according to different parameters like brand, price, category, etc.

+**Results:** Customers may quickly and easily search for products and receive results that are tailored to their tastes.